-As of 2012, approximately one in 35 American adults (2.9%) was incarcerated in prison or jail or on probation or parole (Glaze & Herberman, 2013).
+Approximately seven million people are currently under criminal justice supervision, either incarcerated in jail or prison (2.3 million), or on probation or parole (4.4 million).
+(Sawyer & Wagner, 2019).
 Of those who exit prison or jail, 67.8% are arrested for a new crime within three years (Cooper, Durose, & Snyder, 2014).
 People exiting prison or jail face numerous barriers to successful reintegration; a large majority has limited marketable work experience, low levels of educational or vocational skills, and many have health-related issues, including mental illness and history of substance abuse (Wilson, 2010).
 Moreover, services for people exiting prison or jail are fragmented—there is little to no communication or continuity between community-based providers and those working inside facilities.
 As a result, service provision is generally inefficient and ineffective (Cnaan et al., 2008).

 Programs that utilize the continuum of care model can effectively bridge the gap between prison/jail and the community, and address the issue of recidivism (Butzin, Martin, & Inciardi, 2001; Hiller, Knight, & Simpson, 1999; Taxman, 1998).
 Inconsistencies in personnel recommending resources, providing services, and offering mentorship throughout the duration of the reentry process produce additional barriers to identifying and acquiring needed services (Taxman, 1998).
 Resource referral and co-navigating support services with clients are central elements of the continuum of care model.